2023 Healthy Housing Mini-Grants: Innovative Strategies to Support Home-Based Child Care Providers

 Communities may apply to use funding for an initiative that is already underway if they can demonstrate how the additional funding will substantially enhance the impact or reach of the work.

 Funding may NOT be used to support attempts to influence legislation through direct or grassroots lobbying.
 For example, funds cannot be used for signage that endorses pending legislation or an elected official.

-Funding should also not be used only to support the direct costs of remediation.
-Also, funding is not intended to support standalone awareness or outreach and education activities.
-However, outreach/education and remediation activities that are linked to longer term financing of home repairs, policy, practice, or systems change may be included as part of a proposal.
+Funding may not be used solely to support the direct costs of mitigating or removing environmental hazards in home-based child care facilities.
+Also, funding is not intended to support standalone inspection, testing, or awareness or outreach and education activities.
+However, inspection, testing, outreach/education and mitigation activities that are linked to a longer-term financing strategy for home repairs, policy, practice, or systems change may be included as part of a proposal.

 What outcomes will the successful applicant be expected to demonstrate?

-The grantee will be expected to articulate a viable, equitable child care financing strategy to address lead and/or other environmental hazards.
-This may include the implementation or measurable progress towards implementing that strategy, even if the end goal is not expected to be reached during the project period.
+Successful applicants will articulate a viable, equitable financing strategy to address environmental hazards in home-based child care facilities, including actual implementation or measurable progress towards implementation of that strategy, even if the end goal is not expected to be reached during the project period.
 Examples of outcomes might include:

 - New or additional funding or financing mechanisms in place with a particular focus on under-resourced populations or communities.